 Is it expensive?

-While not quite as cheap as Turkey, Greece is still inexpensive compared to Britain, France or Italy.
+Greece is inexpensive compared to Britain, France or Italy.
 You can spend a lot on a meal if you want to have fresh fish or lobster, and a good bottle of wine, but if you are on a budget there are plenty of good, inexpensive options.
 In the shops, leather goods are usually cheaper than in most countries.

 Watch out for…